isabella232/experience-manager-brand-portal.de-DE/help/using/accelerated-download.md

 >[!NOTE]
 >
->Wenn die Einstellung **[!UICONTROL Schneller Download]** vom Administrator deaktiviert wird, werden die ausgewählten Ausgabedarstellungen direkt in einen ZIP-Ordner heruntergeladen, ohne IBM Aspera Connect zu verwenden.
+>Wenn die Einstellung **[!UICONTROL Schneller Download]** vom Administrator deaktiviert wird, werden die ausgewählten Ausgabedarstellungen direkt in einen ZIP-Ordner heruntergeladen, ohne dass IBM Aspera Connect verwendet wird.

 <!--
 On successful completion of the download, a dialog box shows the location where assets are downloaded onto the user's system.
 If there is a failure, it shows error.